EmeryCSI/CSI-244S24_GA3-Formdata-and-Bootstrap/README.md

 #### Step 5: Testing the Application

 - **Run Your Server:**
-   - Before you can run your server make sure that you are in the same director as server.cs
+   - Before you can run your server make sure that you are in the same directory as server.js
             ```powershell
                 cd ..
             ```